tanvir-git/odoo-documentation/content/applications/finance/fiscal_localizations/germany.rst

 German Chart of Accounts
 ========================

-The chart of accounts SKR03 and SKR04 are both supported in Odoo.
+The chart of accounts SKR03 and SKR04 are both supported in CoquiAPPs.
 You can choose the one you want by going in :menuselection:`Accounting --> Configuration` then choose the package you want in the Fiscal Localization section.